I was freshly fifteen when I made this, and it shows. This is video is a mess. I am not proud of it.

 To clear things up, a television network (ABC, NBC, UPN, etc.) commissions programming and provides it to stations for broadcast.
 Some stations are owned by the networks themselves (called Owned & Operated stations, or O&Os), others have deals with a specific network to carry that network's programming despite not being owned by the network (usually referred to as affiliate stations), while some don't carry any network programming and instead only carry local or syndicated content (called independent stations, or just "independents").

-Don't let this video inform your entire opinion of me.
+Please don't let this video inform your entire opinion of me.
 I believe I have so much more to offer than I did when I was 15.

 I'm happier with how this one turned out.
 Someone should make a movie about the Viacom/CBS saga I detail here.